guireiso/omicscope/docs/input.rst

    **logTransformed** (default = False): Usually, software reports abundance in nominal values, requiring a log-transformation of the values.
 If users perform transformation before the OmicScope workflow, set logTransformed=True.

 #.
-   **ExcludeKeratins** (default = True): Since keratins are considered sample contaminants in most studies, OmicScope can exclude them from final results.
+   **ExcludeContaminants** (default = True): Since keratins are considered sample contaminants in most studies, OmicScope can exclude them from final results.

 #.
    **degrees_of_freedom** (default = 2): For longitudinal analysis, users can optimize the parameters according to their study, choosing a greater degree of freedom to perform the analysis.